 Airlines PNG flies to Port Moresby from Brisbane and Cairns.

 An Air Niugini domestic flight is the only practical way to get to Kavieng from Port Moresby.
 There are daily flights with Air Niugini from Port Moresby to Kavieng.
 Most days there is a direct connection available,

-You Acan book online or download the latest schedule from www.airniugini.com.pg.
-You can book also book online with www.zuji.com.
+You can book online or download the latest schedule from www.airniugini.com.pg.
 We would recommend booking the international and connecting flights with Air Niugini in event of missed connections due to delays or cancellations.
 Alternative travel arrangements are then made by the airline.

 At Jackson's Airport in Port Moresby, the Domestic Terminal is 200m to the right after exiting the International Terminal. its best to do your domestic check in at the transit counter in the international terminal.

 Do I need a visa?

 All tourists are required to have a visa to enter PNG.

 Currently a 60-day tourist visa is available upon arrival for nationals of many countries including Australia, Japan, New Zealand, UK, USA and most western European countries at Port Moresby airport.
 For other nationalities, it is suggested that you check with your nearest PNG or Australian Embassy or Consulate.
 This visa is non-extendable and the fee is currently K100.
 As only Kina cash is accepted it is suggested you purchase some Kina prior to your arrival in PNG.

 To acquire a visa upon arrival, you will need a valid passport for a minimum of one year after entry, proof of sufficient funds for your stay, an onward airline ticket with confirmed bookings and Kina cash.